Connorisdunn/NowICan/instructions.md

 ```

 However, not all of those need to be their own page.
 Combining similar elements can help the navigation and user experience be a lot simpler and more intuitive.

+In addition to the old content in content.txt, we also need to include pages showing when therapy and accomodations are available, plus waiting list information, and a flow for users to schedule a therapy session or accomodations and make a payment.
+All this can be stubbed frontend for now, show what it should look like, and then we can add the backend to make it work later.